wizards-of-lua/wizards-of-lua/docs/_tutorials/bind-a-spell-to-a-magic-wand.md

 player object passed in as argument.

 What we want to do next, is to disassemble this spell into two parts.
-One part will responsible for providing the wand-specific command.
+One part will be responsible for providing the wand-specific command.
 The other part will become the new, centralized observer spell, that can handle all magic wands together in one place.